If I had to put myself on a political spectrum, I’d identify as an Anarchist.

 2. I ignore laws I don’t agree with

 A good example would be traffic rules.
-They are recommendations to me.
+They are merely recommendations to me.

-Oftentimes they have their place and make sense, in which case I’d happily oblige, eg, speed limits around schools or in housing areas…
+Oftentimes they do make sense, in which case I’d happily oblige, eg, speed limits around schools or in housing areas…

 I appreciate this will rub many people the wrong way, so please hear me out: